petarov/java-app-icons/README.md

 ## Non-Blocking Downloads

-Let's think big!
-Say you need to use this library to download icon files or fetch icon urls in a non-blocking way.
+Let's say you need to use this library to download icon files or fetch icon urls in a non-blocking way.
 Maybe this matches your server architecture better or allows for better utilization of resources.
-The async downloader has you covered.
+The non-blocking downloader has you covered.

 ```java